xmtp/xmtp-dot-org/docs/tutorials/custom-ct.md

 </TabItem></Tabs>

-## Step 2: Using the Custom Content Type
+### Step 2: Use the custom content type

-Once the MultiplyCodec content type is defined, it's time to put it to use.
+Once the `MultiplyCodec` content type is defined, it's time to put it to use.

-### Import and Register Custom Content Type
+#### Import and register the custom content type

-Begin by importing and registering the MultiplyCodec content type.
+Begin by importing and registering the `MultiplyCodec` content type.

 <Tabs groupId="sdk-langs">
 <TabItem value="js" label="JavaScript"  attributes={{className: "js_tab"}}>